liyaoplus/SeetaFaceEngine/README.md

 The usages keep unchanged, just following the previous READMEs.

-Finally, thanks to SeetaFace Engine again!
-Since it's such a good start for face image processing beginners.
+Finally, thanks to SeetaFace Engine.

 ------